Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 **Why:**

 There is really no need to use constructor within React Component.

 If you do so, you need to provide more code boilerplate and also need to call `super` with provided props ( if you forget to pass props to your super, your component will contain bugs as props will not be propagated correctly).

+> But... but... hey !
+React official docs use constructor!
+> 👉 That's fine (React team uses current version of JS to showcase stuff)
+>
+> But... but..., class properties are not standard JavaScript!
+> 👉 Class fields are in [Stage 3](https://github.com/tc39/proposal-class-fields#consensus-in-tc39), which means they are gonna be implemented in JS soon

+### Initializing state with some logic

-Of course you may ask, what if I need to introduce some logic te initialize component state, or even to initialize the state on values based from props.
-Solution is easy.
-Just define a pure function outside the component, which can be easily tested as well 👌
+Of course you may ask, what if I need to introduce some logic to initialize component state, or even to initialize the state from some dependant values, like props for example.

+Answer to your question is rather straightforward.

+Just define a pure function outside the component with your custom logic (as a "side effect" you'll get easily tested code as well 👌).

 ```tsx
 type State = { counter: number }